-Celeste has been a lawyer for the past eighteen years but she has been making-up stories all her life.
+Celeste has been a lawyer for the past nineteen years but she has been making-up stories all her life.

 A native of Trinidad and Tobago, in 2016, she graduated from Lesley University, Cambridge, Massachusetts, with an MFA in Creative Writing (Fiction).

 Celeste’s goal is to dispel all myths about island-life and island-people, and to highlight the points of intersection between Caribbean and North American interests.
 In particular, she aims to showcase Trinidad’s entrenched political, racial, and class alliances; the generosity (and yet, cruelty) of the average Trini; the sense of optimism (and yet, harsh reality) which permeates everyday interaction; and the musicality and resonance of Caribbean creole (kriol) expression.

 Her work has appeared in The New England Review, Litmag, Epiphany, The Rumpus, among other places.
 She is the recipient of a 2018 PEN/Robert J. Dau Short Story Prize for Emerging Writers.
 She was also awarded the 2019 Virginia Woolf Award for Short Fiction, and the 2017 John D Gardner Memorial Prize for Fiction.